-The Occupational Outlook Handbook (OOH) is a career guidance resource offering information on the hundreds of occupations that provide the overwhelming majority of jobs in the United States.
-Each occupational profile discusses what workers in that occupation do, their work environment, the typical education and training needed to enter the occupation, pay, and the job outlook for the occupation.
-Each profile is in a standard format that makes it easy to compare occupations.
+The Occupational Outlook Handbook (OOH) is a career resource offering information on the hundreds of occupations that provide most of jobs in the United States.
+Each occupational profile describes the typical duties performed by the occupation, the work environment of that occupation, the typical education and training needed to enter the occupation, the median pay for workers in the occupation, and the job outlook over the coming decade for that occupation.
+Each profile is in a standard format that makes it easy to compare occupations, such as by projected employment change.

 All profiles have a “Quick Facts” table that gives information on the following topics:

-2010 Median Pay: The wage at which half of the workers in the occupation earned more than that amount and half earned less.
-Median wage data are from the BLS Occupational Employment Statistics survey.
+Median Pay: The wage at which half of the workers in the occupation earned more than that amount and half earned less.
+Median wage data are from the Bureau of Labor Statistics (BLS) Occupational Employment and Wage Statistics (OEWS) survey.

-Entry-Level Education: Typical level of education that most workers need to enter the occupation.
+Typical Entry-Level Education: The level of education that most workers need to enter an occupation.

-Work Experience in a Related Occupation: Work experience that is commonly considered necessary by employers or is a commonly accepted substitute for more formal types of training or education.
+Work Experience in a Related Occupation: The skills and know-how that a worker receives in another occupation which is usually considered necessary by employers or is a commonly accepted substitute for more formal types of training or education.

 This section describes the main work of people in the occupation.